 Teachers with new assignments have different needs.
 Some may be technically qualified to teach a subject, yet as they have never taught it before, will benefit from instructional support materials and/or access to a subject-specific mentor.
 Others new to a subject assignment (or those unavoidably assigned out-of-field) will benefit by taking the university hosted online course for continuing education credit as a practical way of working toward recertification credits (the online courses include the materials and mentoring).

-Declaration of Purpose: Teaching Point is dedicated to 1) developing a knowledge base for teaching in all subjects and grade levels in all major languages for the benefit of both teachers and students globally and 2) by doing so, addressing the problem of the unequal distribution of effective teachers through a method unique and innovative enough to be patented: U.S. Patent 8116674 (see description beginning page 18 of Patent PDF file).
+Declaration of Purpose: Teaching Point is dedicated to 1) developing a knowledge base for teaching in all subjects and grade levels in all major languages for the benefit of both teachers and students globally and 2) by doing so, addressing the problem of the unequal distribution of effective teachers through a method unique and innovative enough to be patented and trademarked: U.S. Patent 8116674 (see description beginning page 18 of Patent PDF file).

 The problem: Thousands of schools in the United States have been given failing grades by their state Departments of Education.
 In the meantime, the existing shortage of qualified teachers is so obstinate that some school districts are waiving the established teaching certification requirements.
 District administrators, principals and teachers are under amplified pressure to improve student achievement scores on standardized tests in the face of the unequal distribution of experienced teachers in every subject.